5HT2B/heartbeat/README.md

 curl -X POST -H "Auth: $AUTH" localhost:8008/api/beat
 ```

-or open localhost:8008 in a browser to view the webpage.
+or open localhost:6060 in a browser to view the webpage.

-If you are having issues with a 403 even though you set it to POST and set your Auth header, PLEASE please make sure your `config/token` file does not have a trailing newline.

 ### Running server in production